top of page

 lakemodel_all.png

-Process-based models to simulate water quality and ecosystem dynamics are powerful tools to explore feedbacks within aquatic ecosystems and to explore climate change scenarios.
-To ease model application and development, I focus on (a) developing standardized modeling workflows, and (b) conducting inter-model comparison studies to quantify performance and uncertainty.
-A standardized ensemble modeling methodology is important to assess climate change impacts on our precious freshwater resources.
+Understanding mixing in lakes is critical for accurately simulating the distribution of heat, nutrients, and gases, which directly influence ecological processes such as primary production and biogeochemical cycling.
+Process-based models to simulate horizontal and vertical transport, water quality and ecosystem dynamics are powerful tools to explore feedbacks within aquatic ecosystems and to explore climate change scenarios.
+To ease model application and development, we focus on developing standardized modeling workflows, and conducting inter-model comparison studies to quantify performance and uncertainty.
+Further, we use state-of-the-art monitoring by collecting high-frequency data from instrumented buoys to improve our process descriptions of vertical mixing and ecological dynamics.

 Take a look at: Moore, Mesman, Ladwig, Feldbauer et al. (2021)Ladwig et al. (2021)